ovh/sv2chisel/DEVNOTES.md

 #### URGENT

-- fix big parameter values such as 4294967295
+- fix blackboxes params (HwKind?
+Legalization)
+- fix ref serialization with path forgotten

 - infer UInt for bundle fields (non-critical, harder because usage might be cross descriptions)
 - Improve behavior of inlineif: should be emitted as sw as soon as pred is sw